-Tornado watch issued for parts of NCWV
+Tornado Watch issued for parts of NCWV

 - Tyler

-Damaging winds and large hail are expected to be the greatest threat with these storms.
+Damaging winds and hail are expected to be the greatest threat with these storms.

 Copyright 2022 WDTV.
 All rights reserved.